ericschmar/hs-clock/README.md

 # hs-clock

 ## Timeline
-- [ x ] August 2017 - Identify a faculty advisor and a feasible project with an appropriate scope.
+- [x] August 2017 - Identify a faculty advisor and a feasible project with an appropriate scope.
-- [ x ] September 2017 - Complete the first presentation (roughly project requirements).
+- [x] September 2017 - Complete the first presentation (roughly project requirements).
 - [ ] October 2017 - Complete second presentation (roughly revised requirements and design).
 - [ ] November 2017 - Project implementation and testing, schedule final public presentation.
 - [ ] December 2017 - Complete final presentation and upload all documents (design artifacts) and